 There is neither Jew nor Greek, there is neither slave nor free, there is no male and female, for you are all one in Christ Jesus.

 There are spiritual reasons for a hierarchal structure in the church and in a marriage that are necessary in this broken world that we live in.
+(Read more in, Is the Man the Head of the Household?)
 That being said, in Christ, we are equal.
 And in the eyes of God, women are equal to men in worth and value.
 Christ died for us both.
 And God also created us women in His image.
 Both men and women hold that honor.

 Relevant Article: Created in His Image, An Important Truth for Women